Berwick-Upon-Tweed Record Office

 Berwick-Upon-Tweed Record Office was established in 1980 and was originally a branch of Northumberland County Archives Service.
 They hold resources referring to the former borough of Berwick-upon-Tweed, which extended from Berwick to Ellingham, west to Ingram and north to Carham on the River Tweed.

-Their resources include Berwick's Borough Records dating from the 16th century, business records, court records, estate records, nonconformist church records and records of former District Councils.
-They also hold some Scottish sources.
+Their resources include Berwick's Borough Records dating from the 16th century, business records, census returns for North Northumberland 1841-1891 and Northumberland 1901, court records, estate records, nonconformist church records and the records of former District Councils.

 Contact Information for Berwick-Upon-Tweed Record Office